abelarismendy/abelarismendy/README.md

 - :mortar_board: I am  a student of Computer and Systems Engineering at Universidad de los Andes.
 - 💪 I love solving problems and learning new things 🤔, and I am always looking for new projects and challenges.
 - 🤖 I am part of a research group called [SinfonIA](https://sinfoniauniandes.github.io/) focused on artificial intelligence and social robotics.
+- 🧠 I am also a member of the research group [IMAGINE](https://imagine.uniandes.edu.co) which focuses on image processing, computer visualization and mixed reality technologies.
 - :mailbox: Reach me: (abel@arismendy.co).

 ## Connect whit me 🤝